scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 This command is used in Markdown cells to insert equations in the display mode of LaTeX in Markdown cells.
 For example, the voice trigger `display the electron density equation` is shown in the transcript of a Zoom video {ref}`fig:displayeq`. .
 This is followed by the image in the middle that shows the text replacement in the form of a LaTeX equation in the display mode.
-This image is followed by the resulting markdown cell after it is rendered.
+This image is followed by the resulting Markdown cell after it is rendered by running the cell.

 Likewise, the command `inline <equation name>` is used to insert equations in sections of prose in Markdown cells.
-We have made available voice-triggered snippet libraries of equations commonly found in machine learning, statistics, Bayesian data analysis, physics, chemistry, biophysics, structural biology, and data science.
+We have made available voice-triggered snippet libraries of equations commonly found in Bayesian data analysis and structural biology.
 These libraries are incomplete, but they can provide a source of inspiration.
 They can also be used as templates for making new libraries for one's particular domain.